jerryOnlyZRJ/mobile-events/docs/user/docs(en).md

 mtEvents('#bindTarget', 'dbtap', e => console.log('BindTarget is dbtap'))
 ```

-### drag
+### swipe

-The mobile drag event.
+The mobile swipe event.
 We listen for the touchstart and touchend mobile event to determine if the user's touch has moved.
 Usage：

 ```js
 mtEvents('#bindTarget', 'drag', e => console.log('BindTarget is drag'))
 ```

-You could pass an array of callbacks for drag events in all four directions:
+You could pass an array of callbacks for swipe events in all four directions:

 ```js
 const up = e => console.log('up')